vladpuz/eslint-config-vladpuz/README.md

   (pure base for use with any framework!)
-- Auto fix for formatting via [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic) (targeted for use without Prettier!)
+- Auto fix for formatting via [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic) (targeted for use without Prettier)
-- Does not conflict with TypeScript regardless of tsconfig.json settings (TypeScript fully replaces some rules)
+- Does not conflict with TypeScript regardless of tsconfig.json options (TypeScript fully replaces some rules)
 - Ability to customize your own stylistic preferences
 - Ability to disable TypeScript, Stylistic, and JSX